 Gary Jugert: Teaches all levels of ukulele and runs the guitar and ukulele orchestras. email@example.com

-Marnie Ward: Teaches voice and performance.
+Marnie Ward: Teaches voice, performance and ukulele.